BRajendra10/SASS/README.md

-# SASS
+# SASS / SCSS

 # 🏥 Hospital Website

-A fully responsive and interactive hospital website built using **HTML, SCSS, and JavaScript**.
-The website features animations, a carousel, form validation, an animated navbar, and a well-structured file organization.
+Welcome to the Hospital Website, Built with HTML, SCSS, and JavaScript, this website ensures a professional and engaging user experience across all devices.
+This project incorporates advanced animations, interactive elements, and dynamic features to enhance to provide users with a seamless browsing experience.

 ## ✨ Features